jmgraham30/wlbc_simulations/README.md

 # R Project for The contributions of host population size and maternal transmission rate to fluctuating *Wolbachia* frequencies

-This repository contains the code and data for the manuscript "The contributions of host population size and maternal transmission rate to fluctuating *Wolbachia* frequencies" by Jason M. Graham, Joseph Klobusicky, and Michael T.J.
-Hague.
+This repository contains the code and data for the manuscript "The contributions of host population size and maternal transmission rate to fluctuating *Wolbachia* frequencies."

 Simulations for the manuscript were conducted using the R programming language.
 The code for the simulations is contained in the `R` directory, see code in